Ouagadougou: Climate

 Ouagadougou's climate is hot semi-arid (BSh) under Köppen-Geiger classification, and closely borders with tropical wet and dry (Aw).
 The city is part of the Sudano-Sahelian area, with annual rainfall of about 800 mm.
 The rainy season stretches from May to September, with an average temperature of 28 C. The cool season runs from October to February, with a minimum average temperature of 16 C. The maximum temperature during the hot season, which runs from March to April, can reach 43 C. The harmattan (a dry wind) and the West African Monsoon are the two main factors that determine Ouagadougou's climate.
-Even though Ouagadougou is farther from the equator, its hottest months' temperatures are slightly hotter than those of Bobo-Dioulasso, the country's second most populous city.
+Being further north, Ouagadougou's warmest months are slightly hotter and drier than those of Bobo-Dioulasso, the country's second most populous city.

 Government

 Ouagadougou's first municipal elections were held in 1956.
-The city is governed by a mayor who is elected to a five-year term, two senior councillors, and 90 councillors.